zhiyongyong-nus/dsa4263-fraudsters/README.md

 - **Train and Test Data Merged with Graph Features**
-  Enhanced datasets including graph-based metrics such as:
+  Enhanced datasets including graph-based metrics and used to train graph-feature-enhanced models:
-  - Weighted degree
-  - PageRank
-  - Degree centrality
-  - k-core values

-  Used to train graph-feature-enhanced models.
-  - Logistic Regression with graph metrics Challenger Model
+  - Logistic Regression with graph metrics (Challenger Model)
-  - ADAboost with graph metrics Challenger Model
+  - ADAboost with graph metrics (Challenger Model)

   Split into:
   - `traindata_2017_v2.csv`
   - `testdata_2018_v2.csv`